guava-coder/go-register/README.md

  ---
  ## Before you start...
  1. Data storage
-   >> User Data are stored in hashmap, thus the app can start without the database.
+   >> User Data are stored in a Hashmap, thus the app can start without the database.
 But keep in mind using a database to persist data is very important.
  2. JWT generate
-   >> JWT is produced by the key in auth.txt file, if you want to use this project elsewhere, make sure to change and hide the key to prevent security vulnerability.
+   >> The key in the auth.txt file produces the JWT token, if you want to use this project elsewhere, make sure to change and hide the key to prevent security vulnerability.
  ---
 ## How to start